Johannes Schuyler Jr.

-Johannes Schuyler Jr. (October 1697 – November 5, 1741) was a prominent American of Dutch ancestry who served as the Mayor of Albany, New York from 1740 to 1741, and was a merchant, alderman, and Indian commissioner.
+Johannes Schuyler Jr. (October 1697 – November 5, 1741) was an American politician and merchant of Dutch ancestry who served as the Mayor of Albany, New York, from 1740 to 1741, and as an alderman and Commissioner of Indian Affairs.
 Schuyler married Cornelia van Cortlandt.
 Her family offered a large dowry to Schuyler and a large inheritance.
 Together, they were the parents of ten children.

 Early life and family

 Schuyler was born in 1697 in Albany, New York, Province of New York.
 He was one of four children born to Johannes Schuyler Sr. and Elizabeth (née Staats) Wendell.
 His father was appointed and served as the 10th Mayor of Albany from 1703 to 1706, and was later a member of the provincial assembly.
 His mother was a widow when she married his father and already had 11 children from her first husband, Johannes Wendell.
 His older brother, Philip, was killed during the French and Indian raid on Saratoga in 1745.

 Schuyler's maternal grandfather was Maj.
 Abraham Staats.
 His paternal grandparents were Philip Pieterse Schuyler, a Dutch-born landowner, and Margarita Van Slichtenhorst.
 His wife was the daughter of Gertruj Schuyler and Stephanus van Cortlandt, the patroon of Van Cortlandt Manor and a Mayor of New York City.
 Schuyler's aunt, Alida, was first married to Nicholas van Rensselaer, a clergyman; and then Robert Livingston the Elder, first Lord of Livingston Manor.
 His uncle, Arent Schuyler, fought in King William's War and later owned a copper mine.
 Schuyler was the uncle of Abraham Cuyler, the last mayor of colonial Albany (and the third generation in a row to serve in that office).